 Plan Ahead

-If your goal is to be active at least 60 minutes each day, you are going to need to schedule time for that.
-If you don’t, the day fills up with your errands and household chores, and kids end up settling in for hours of sedentary activities like watching TV or playing video games.
-Remember, though, that you don’t need to be active for 60 minutes all in one bout.
-In order to break it up, you could plan something in the morning and something in the evening, when it’s cooler.
+If your goal is to be active for at least 60 minutes daily, you must schedule time for that.
+If you don’t, the day fills up with your errands and household chores, and kids settle in for hours of sedentary activities like watching TV or playing video games.
+Remember that you don’t need to be active for 60 minutes in one bout.
+In order to break it up, you could plan something in the morning and something in the evening when it’s cooler.

 To mix it up and keep it fresh, try rotating activities each day.
 Plan each week with your children so everyone gets a say in what you all do.
-When children are part of the decision-making there’s a bit more buy-in.
+When children are part of the decision-making, there’s more buy-in.
 Here’s a sample of a weekly plan with input from the whole family:

 Monday: Take a dog walk in the a.m. and play basketball in the p.m.